Here’s the million dollar question that creates intense pressure for growers—"will we have enough seasonal workers when we need them?"

 Date they can start

-Date they can finish
+Date they want to finish (if relevant)

 Hours per week available

-Extras that would also be useful to track:
+And here are some extras that would also be useful to track:

 Status of their application (eg. applied, offered a contract, signed a contract)